hpc2n/intro-linux/docs/index.md

     - You need access to a Linux system.
     - The course project will be on Tetralith, but you can use your own computer or any other computer you have access to that runs Linux.
+        - For those using Tetralith, there is a <a href="https://www.nsc.liu.se/support/getting-started/" target="_blank">Get started guide for NSC here</a>.

 !!! note "Content"